Hôtel de Ville, Nantes

-The Hôtel de Ville (/fr/, City Hall) is a historic building in Nantes, Loire-Atlantique, western France.
+The Hôtel de Ville (/fr/, City Hall; Ti-kêr) is a historic building in Nantes, Loire-Atlantique, western France.
 It stands on Rue de l'Hôtel de Ville.

 History

 During the 16th century the city council held its meetings in various buildings around the old part of Nantes, including "Maison des Engins", "Hôtel de la Prévôté", and "Maison Sainte-Catherine".
 After finding this arrangement inadequate and, following receipt of authorisation from Charles IX in 1566, the city council decided to acquired a dedicated building for use as their meeting place.
 The building they selected, which had originally formed part of the Dervallières Castle Estate, was known as the Manoir de Derval.
 The city council acquired the manor house on 27 March 1578.
 The building was modest; there were two rooms on the ground floor, two rooms on the first floor and an attic.

 In the early 17th century, the city council, under the leadership of the mayor, Claude de Cornulier, decided to remodel the building.
 It was rebuilt to a design by Hélie Rémigereau in the neoclassical style in 1606.
 This programme of work established the main frontage of the building, on the north side, and the western wing.
 The main frontage of five bays was arcaded on the ground floor and fenestrated with tall casement windows with masks on the first floor.
 There was a frieze with ornate plasterwork between the floors, and the windows on the first floor were flanked by Corinthian order pilasters supporting an entablature and a modillioned cornice.
 The western wing of four bays contained four doorways on the ground floor and four casement windows interspersed with niches on the first floor.
 The niches contained statues representing faith, hope and charity.
 The wing was decorated with plasterwork in a similar style to the main frontage.